 Nowadays, people have become more adept at finding new job opportunities.
 Some of the more traditional strategies are no longer popular and although are still an option, aren’t quite as effective as other approaches.
-As technology ever-develops, the old days of circling job ads in the classified section of newspaper are certainly in the past and people have become more creative, making use of new strategies when it comes to finding out about job vacancies.
+With technology ever-developing, the old days of circling job ads in the classified section of newspapers are certainly in the past and people have become more creative, making use of new strategies when it comes to finding out about job vacancies.

 If you’re a bit lost about where to look to find out about opportunities, here are a few places that you could start.

 A large number of job vacancies aren’t actually advertised, so in order to find out about these vacancies, job seekers must find a way to get their foot in the door.
 Networking with the right people can be extremely helpful in locating these hidden jobs and getting yourself known to individuals in the industry.
 Even if these people don’t have any openings themselves, there is always a chance that they know someone who does.
 In this digital age, networking doesn’t have to be in person.
 It can be done online through social networking sites, such as Twitter, Facebook, and LinkedIn.

 Some companies offer a finders fee to employees who refer a successful candidate to the company as an incentive to assist in the hiring process.
 If someone sends you an invitation to apply for a job vacancy, and you successfully land the job, not only do you not have to look for a job yourself, but your referrer also gets a bonus, so it’s a win-win situation.
 If you happen to know anyone who works at a company you’re interested in, make it known to them that you are looking for a job and they may be able to help.